Loading lesson…

 The big idea: Hermes makes open-weight tool use practical.
 The work is in the harness — validate everything, allowlist always.

-What is the core idea behind "Hermes For Function Calling: Tool-Use Without OpenAI"?
+What is the main idea of "Hermes For Function Calling: Tool-Use Without OpenAI"?

-Which best describes the scope of "Hermes For Function Calling: Tool-Use Without OpenAI"?
+Which action would help you apply "Hermes For Function Calling: Tool-Use Without OpenAI" responsibly?